Planes fly at high altitudes to have better fuel economy, escape obstacles, and have better reaction time during emergencies.

 Private jets fly even higher than commercial planes, primarily to escape air traffic.

-But, the highest flying planes are military ones, especially fighter jets and spy planes.
+But, the highest flying planes are military ones, especially fighter jets and spy planes, yet even these planes can’t fly into space.

 Most airplanes can fly higher than most helicopters, which can’t ascend beyond 25,000 feet.